nomath4u/radiusnetworks.github.io/pibeacon/pibeacon-update.md

      1:             Windows_FAT_32                         58.7 MB    disk1s1
      2:                      Linux                         7.9 GB     disk1s2
   ```

- In this example, `/dev/disk1` is the 8GB SD card (note the 'Linux' partition).

 2. Now use the `dd` command combined with the `gzip` command (see below) to unzip and write the disk image to the SD card.
 You will need the full path to the disk image file and you should use `/dev/rdiskX` instead of `/dev/diskX`. <div style="color: red;">**IMPORTANT: it is CRITICAL that you enter the correct disk into this command, otherwise you could corrupt your computer’s hard disk.
 Be sure to double check the disk before you press enter!**</div>